ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 ### Creating a internal docker network

-The first step is to create a bridge network that we will use so nginx can connect to other containers to reverse proxy user's http, https, ws and wss requests:
+The first step is to create a bridge network that we will use so nginx can connect to other containers to reverse proxy a user's HTTP, HTTPS, WS, and WSS requests:

 ```bash
 docker network create --driver bridge reverse-proxy